syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![howto](how-to_images/howto1.png)

-Autocomplete specified default value string are present in datasource text mapping value, the hidden input value holds corresponding ‘key’ field value for validation purpose.
-For example, the Autocomplete default value ‘Arizona’ text is present on datasource ‘countryName’ field and also mapped for autocomplete ‘text’ property.
-The ‘Arizona’ text holds the key value of ‘s3’.
+If you are set autocomplete `Value` string that is present in the data source, the hidden input value holds the corresponding ‘key’ value.
+This is used for validation purpose in the autocomplete.
+For example,  The ‘Arizona’ text holds the key value of ‘s3’.
+The autocomplete default value ‘Arizona’ text is present in the ‘countryName’ field of data source and also this field is mapped for the autocomplete ‘text’ property.
 So, hidden input value holds the ‘s3’ value.

-Please find the below screenshot for above code hidden input state.
+The following screenshot illustrates the previous hidden input state of code.

 ![howto](how-to_images/howto2.png)

-Autocomplete specified default value string are not present on datasource text mapping value, the hidden input value holds corresponding autocomplete string value for validation purpose.
-For example, the Autocomplete default value ‘New York’ text is not presented on datasource ‘countryName’ field and also mapped this field for autocomplete ‘text’ property.
+If you are set autocomplete `Value` string that is not present in the data source, the hidden input value holds the autocomplete value.
+For example, the autocomplete default value ‘New York’ text is not present in the ‘countryName’ field of data source.
 So, the hidden input value holds the ‘New York’ string.

-Please find the below code for above behavior.
+Refer to the following code sample.

 {% highlight razor %}